 Tell us a little about yourself, including what inspires you to learn and continue in your chosen field

-I am a citizen of We Wai Kai First Nation who remains inspired by and engaged with lessons from my community, even from a distance.
+I am a member of We Wai Kai First Nation who remains inspired by and engaged with lessons from my community, even from a distance.
 For two decades, I despised the education system, even to the point where I simply gave up on my high school diploma.
 I have ironically found intellectual success later in life and am actually enjoying reading, writing, and developing my scholarship.
 Part of this is reclaiming and validating my Indigeneity through the course of my undergraduate and graduate studies.
 Who would have thought?

 Why did you choose to come to SFU?